 In 2015 and 2016, the BiH Ministry of Justice prepared amendments to the Uniform Rules for Legislative Drafting in Institutions of BiH.
 The Ministry was supported by the USAID Strengthening Government Institutions and Processes in Bosnia and Herzegovina project.
 Based on the thorough analysis of past initiatives and consultations with various stakeholders, the drafting committee developed the methodology for impact assessment and prepared the necessary forms.
-The methodology was based on the Analysis on Establishing the System of Impact Assessment in the Preparation of Policies/Regulations in the Institutions of Bosnia and Herzegovina that provided an assessment of RIA methodology applied in neighbouring countries and subnational entities.
+The methodology was based on the Analysis on Establishing the System of Impact Assessment in the Preparation of Policies/Regulations in the Institutions of Bosnia and Herzegovina that provided an assessment of RIA methodology applied in neighbouring countries and subnational entities.24

-The amendments to the Uniform Rules were first adopted by the BiH Council of Ministers in January 2017, and afterwards by the BiH Parliament in June 2017.
+The amendments to the Uniform Rules were adopted by the BiH Parliament in June 2017.
 The amendments introduced a new RIA framework, including a RIA methodology, criteria for carrying out a comprehensive RIA, and RIA coordinators, i.e. civil servants responsible for impact assessment, defined the bodies responsible for oversight, etc. The amendments significantly improved the existing system by prescribing the procedure and defining the responsibilities.